tk-0311/rampResume/README.md

 **Actual:** The employees filter shows "Loading employees..." after clicking **View more** until new transactions are loaded.

-# Bug 6: View more button not working as expected (cache problem fixed it by clearing cache)
+# Bug 6: View more button not working as expected (changed conditional of view more btn to check if the paginatedTransactions exists and nextpage exists in paginatedTreansactions obj)

 _This bug has 2 wrong behaviors that can be fixed with the same solution.
 It's acceptable to fix with separate solutions as well._